 Fortaleza de Sao Miguel (Saint Michael Fortress) is a Portuguese polygonal-form fortress built in 1575 on a high plateau overlooking Luanda and the bay.
 The fortress was the administrative center of the colony and a major outlet for the slave trade.
 Today Fortaleza de Sao Miguel is a major tourist attraction and houses a museum of Angola's armed forces.

 Located some 30 km north of Luanda, Angola's capital, is 2.5 km-long Shipwreck Beach.
-The area acquired its name when in the 1970’s disused ships of bankrupt companies were towed to this remote beach forming a ship graveyard.
-The ships date back to the 1960’s with the largest of the over 20 rusting hulks being an oil tanker named "Karl Marx."
+The area acquired its name in the 1970s when bankrupt companies towed their old ships to this remote beach, forming a ship graveyard.
+The ships date back to the 1960s; the largest of the more than 20 rusting hulks is an oil tanker named "Karl Marx."

-Calandula Falls is a broad horseshoe shaped waterfall located in Calandula, Malanje Province; it is one of the largest waterfalls by volume in Africa.
-Located on the Lucala River, some 360 km from Angola’s capital city of Luanda, the falls are 105 m high and 400 m wide.
+Calandula Falls is a broad, horseshoe-shaped waterfall located in Calandula, Malanje Province, Angola; it is one of the largest waterfalls by volume in Africa.
+Located on the Lucala River, some 360 km from Angola’s capital city of Luanda, the falls are 105 m (114.8 yd) high and 400 m (437.4 yd) wide.

-Located 40 km south of Luanda is the stunning geologic formation known as Miradouro da Lua (Portuguese for “Viewpoint of the Moon”).
-The distinctive tri-color (orange, white, tan) set of cliffs was carved by wind and rain erosion and to some looks like a setting from another planet or, per the name, the moon.
+Located 40 km (24.9 mi) south of Luanda, Angola, is the stunning geologic formation known as Miradouro da Lua (Portuguese for “Viewpoint of the Moon”).
+The distinctive tri-color (orange, white, tan) cliffs were carved by wind and rain erosion and to some look like a setting from another planet or, per the name, the moon.